Payment Licenses in Europe: How To Find the Right Regulator?

 • Cyprus: has a strategic location, offers a well-established regulatory framework for financial services, uses English as a main business language (which can be helpful for international firms) and has a significant base of fintech companies and financial institutions.
 On the other hand, the Central Bank of Cyprus has stringent requirements and the approvals process is thorough.
 Expect plenty of competition from other would-be applicants, which may affect the approval process.

-• France: offers one of the largest markets in the EU, has Paris as a traditional financial centre (good for networking and business connections) and has actively encouraged fintech growth in recent years.
+• France: offers one of the largest markets in the EU, has Paris as a traditional financial center (good for networking and business connections), and has actively encouraged fintech growth in recent years.
 Disadvantages include a complex regulatory environment (French bureaucracy has a deserved reputation) and the likelihood that some documents and interviews may, by law, have to be in the French language.

-• Germany: Frankfurt is an established financial hub, while Berlin is a major centre for fintech startups.
+• Germany: Frankfurt is an established financial hub, while Berlin is a major center for fintech startups.
 The country has had a strong economy - arguably not quite so strong at the moment - and offers access to a large consumer market.
-However, competition within the financial sector is high, and the often-labyrinthine Germany bureaucracy puts even the French public sector to shame.
-Germany is ranked outside the top 100 for starting a business, but a licence granted in Germany certainly commands respect.
+However, competition within the financial sector is high, and the often-labyrinthine German bureaucracy puts even the French public sector to shame.
+Germany is ranked outside the top 100 for starting a business, but a license granted in Germany certainly commands respect.

-• Ireland: Dublin has become a significant financial centre, partly due to many years of relatively low corporate taxation.
+• Ireland: Dublin has become a significant financial center, partly due to many years of relatively low corporate taxation.
 Several international banks and PIs are based there.
-English is the business language, simplifying licence application for international firms.
+English is the business language, simplifying license applications for international firms.
 However, competition is high and there is increasing regulatory scrutiny, in part as a consequence of the aforementioned low taxes.

 • Lithuania: Lithuania has been actively promoting itself as a fintech-friendly jurisdiction for at least a decade.
-It has a streamlined process for obtaining licences for both EMIs and PIs.
-It has a limited local market in comparison with larger EU states, and a licence granted there may not have the same level of international recognition as one from a larger financial hub.
+It has a streamlined process for obtaining licenses for both EMIs and PIs.
+It has a limited local market in comparison with larger EU states, and a license granted there may not have the same level of international recognition as one from a larger financial hub.

 • Luxembourg: a country known for its stable political and economic environment, Luxembourg has a well-established financial sector and is particularly appealing for investment funds and similar institutions.
 However, the costs of compliance can be relatively high, and the country's focus on certain sub-sets of financial services may not best suit for some fintech firms.